solve-coagulate/lispfun/README.md

 `python -m lispfun` behaves like `run_hosted.py` but only loads the toy interpreter when executing a file.
 History support is enabled if the `readline` module is available.

+Any arguments provided after the script name are stored in the `args` variable within the Lisp environment so scripts can access their command line parameters.

 The interpreters are now organized as separate applications.
 The bootstrap Python interpreter lives in `run_bootstrap.py`, the hosted evaluator is started